btozer/gmg/README.md

 The project was instigated after failing to find an adequate open-source option (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
-Inspiration came from fatiando a terra and GMT.
+Inspiration came from [Fatiando a Terra](https://www.fatiando.org/) and [GMT](https://www.generic-mapping-tools.org/).

 **NB: GMG is in development.
-Some documentation is incomplete and some features may not work as expected.**
+Some documentation is incomplete and some features may not work as expected.
+If you experience any issues, please feel free to raise these on the issue tracker.**

 Key features
 ------------